lentzi90/kube-ops/playbooks/README.md

 ## Example usage

 Say you want to automatically install all needed packages, but manually initialize the cluster.
-You could accomplish this by first starting the VMs without provisioning:
+You could accomplish this by first creating the VMs:

 ```
-vagrant up --no-provision
+vagrant up
 ```

 Then install kubernetes packages and prerequisites for ansible managed hosts: